- Purchase the complete Expat Arrivals Mexico Guide (PDF)

 Expats should have no problem finding pharmacies in Mexico.
 Some pharmacies are open 24 hours and some offer clinics and consultations with a healthcare worker.

 Expats who do not speak Spanish may prefer pharmacies linked to private hospitals where they are more likely to find English-speaking staff.

 Health hazards in Mexico

-Mexico's landscape is diverse, and with Mexico City and other areas being at a high altitude, new arrivals may experience headaches and a lack of energy.
-Mexico City also struggles with pollution which can impact respiratory conditions, especially with the elderly and young children.
+Mexico's landscape is diverse, and with Mexico City and other areas being at high altitudes, new arrivals may experience headaches and a lack of energy.
+Mexico City also struggles with air pollution which can impact respiratory conditions, especially with the elderly and young children.

 Pre-travel vaccinations for Mexico

-Expats should visit a doctor six weeks before leaving for Mexico to ensure that they have received the correct vaccinations.
-Although malaria risk is relatively low, expats should research mosquito-related diseases.
+Expats should visit a doctor six weeks before travelling to Mexico to ensure that they’re up to date with all necessary vaccinations.
+Although malaria risk is relatively low, other mosquito-related diseases are still a problem.